Skip to content ↓

 At St. Paul's we are committed to safeguarding and promoting the welfare of children, and expect all staff and volunteers to share this commitment.

 Our Designated Safeguarding Lead is Mr Johnson (Head of School).
-Our Deputy Designated Safeguarding Leads are Mr Hulme, Mr Dickens, Mrs Stoneham and Mrs Simmons.
+Our Deputy Designated Safeguarding Leads are Mr Hulme, Mr Dickens and Mrs Simmons.
 The Governor with responsibility for safeguarding in our school in Mrs Hilary Wilder (Foundation Governor).

 To contact any of our safeguarding leads please contact the school office on 01322 664324